-(Hebrews 12:2) looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.
+(Hebrews 12:2) looking to Jesus the pioneer and perfecter of our faith, who for the sake of the joy that was set before him endured the cross, disregarding its shame, and has taken his seat at the right hand of the throne of God.
 We run towards Jesus, who sits on the throne of God in heaven, and who leads us as our Shepherd through the Holy Spirit, who indwells us.
 The Son of God, Jesus Christ, sits on the throne of God.
 From the throne of God, Jesus helps us to trust Him and live according to what He taught as recorded in the Bible when He ministered here on earth.
 As we believe in Jesus and show by our actions and speech that we believe His commands and teachings, He will perfect our faith.
 When Jesus thought of how much His suffering and shame would mean for us and to us, our salvation was a joy set before Him.

-(Hebrews 12:3) Consider him who endured from sinners such hostility against himself, so that you may not grow weary or fainthearted.
+(Hebrews 12:3) Consider him who endured such hostility against himself from sinners, so that you may not grow weary or lose heart.